ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 We can build and send the message to the blockchain using the State Init.

 :::warning
-Keep in mind this concept for your services
+To carry out this process, **a minimum wallet balance of 0.1 TON** is required (the balance can be less, but this amount is guaranteed to be sufficient).
+To accomplish this, we’ll need to run the code mentioned earlier in the tutorial, obtain the correct wallet address, and send 0.1 TON to this address.
+Alternatively, you can send this sum manually via your wallet app before sending the deployment message itself.

+Deployment by external messages is presented here mostly for educational purposes; in practice, it's much more convenient to [deploy smart contracts via Wallets](/v3/guidelines/smart-contracts/howto/wallet#contract-deployment-via-wallet), which will be described later.
 :::

-To carry out this process, **a minimum wallet balance of 0.1 TON** is required (the balance can be less, but this amount is guaranteed sufficient).
-To accomplish this, we’ll need to run the code mentioned earlier in the tutorial, obtain the correct wallet address, and send 0.1 TON to this address.
-Alternatively, you can send this sum manually via your wallet app before sending the deployment message.

-Deployment by external messages is presented here primarily for educational purposes; in practice, it's much more convenient to [deploy smart contracts via wallets](/v3/guidelines/smart-contracts/howto/wallet#contract-deployment-via-wallet), which will be described later.

 Let’s start with building a message similar to the one we built **in the previous section**: